Bthekid13/Blocipedia/README.md

 1. You must make a free account before creating Public Wikis.
 2. Sign up for a premium account to make your Wikis private.
-3. Collaborate wikis with other users
+3. Collaborate with other users

 # Support